iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 | Settlement sensory distance | 10 km            |                    |

-In order to address the first aim of evaluating the influence of different behaviors on connectivity patterns I ran a series of models with different behaviours; DVM (@tbl:dvm), OVM (@tbl:scenarios-ovm; Pomacentridae strategy), and Oriented swimming (@tbl:orientate)) implemented.
+In order to address the first aim of evaluating the influence of different behaviours on connectivity patterns I ran a series of models with different behaviours; diel vertical migration (DVM; @tbl:dvm), ontogenetic vertical migration (OVM; @tbl:scenarios-ovm - Pomacentridae strategy), and orientated horizontal swimming (OHS; @tbl:orientate) implemented.
 Each behaviour (and combination of congruent behaviours) was compared to a base case of completely passive transport (@tbl:scenarios-behaviour).

 : Orientated horizontal swimming (OHS) parameterisation, used in the swimming equation described above {#tbl:orientate}